3 Automated Workflows For Non-profit Organizations

 With personalization tags (name, weather) being central to your automation, you can set up a series of customized messages to your subscribers.
 Powerful imagery and copy are key to successful fundraising campaigns.
 An indicative email series is the following:

-- Send a campaign with powerful imagery and close-up of the problem, i.e. a famished man.
+- Send a campaign with powerful imagery showcasing the problem, i.e. a famished man.
 The personalizable message could read: “[Recipient Name], can you help Alex this Christmas?”.

 - Then, after a pre-set time period, check if the recipient has actually donated money.